 Most people do the majority of their hillwalking in spring, summer and autumn, which is where the term 3-season boot comes from.
-They’re generally ideal for the typical conditions associated with each season – so pretty much anything apart from snow and ice.
-If you’re heading out in winter you should upgrade to a dedicated winter boot, which will be warmer, stiffer, more heavy-duty with the capability of kicking into ice and snow, and are usually crampon compatible too.
+They’re generally ideal for the typical conditions associated with each season, so pretty much anything apart from snow and ice.
+If you’re heading out in winter you should upgrade to a dedicated winter boot.
+These are warmer, stiffer, more heavy-duty with the capability of kicking into ice and snow, and usually crampon compatible too.

 Leather or synthetic?

 It’s always tempting to go for the most high-spec options, but remember you’ll be walking a long way, on steep terrain, and carrying heavy loads.
-So comfort is key.
+Comfort is key.
 Once you’ve picked the features you want in your boot, focus on finding the most comfortable option you possibly can.

 Not all boots are waterproof